DEPARTMENT of PHYSICAL SCIENCES

 Instructor: Dr. Kaitlyn Towle

 This course is a course-based undergraduate research experience (CURE) in which students engage in original research on antimicrobial peptide design.
-Students will explore the structural features that contribute to antimicrobial activity by analyzing literature and applying rational design principles to modify the peptide sequence of cancrin analogues.
-They will synthesize their designed peptides, purify them and characterize their structural properties using techniques such as circular dichroism (CD) and nuclear magnetic resonance (NMR).
-Finally, students will evaluate the antimicrobial activity of their peptides through biological testing.
+Students explore the structural features that contribute to antimicrobial activity by analyzing literature and applying rational design principles to modify the peptide sequence of cancrin analogues.
+They synthesize their designed peptides, purify them and characterize their structural properties using techniques such as circular dichroism (CD) and nuclear magnetic resonance (NMR).
+Finally, students evaluate the antimicrobial activity of their peptides through biological testing.